 Support for staff

-Staff will continue to have access to [Occupational Health and the Employee Assistance Programme, 24-hour counselling service], during the pandemic flu period.
+Staff will continue to have access to [Occupational Health and the Employee Assistance Programme, 24-hour counselling service], during the pandemic period.
 In order to meet the potential demand, consideration will be given to buying in additional resource to support staff.
+Leave highlighted in and remove brackets

 Staff will be supported in as many ways as possible in order to allow them to attend work.
 Staff will also be allowed to contact home during work time in order for them to be reassured about family/friends they may be concerned about.